DTUWindEnergy/WindEnergyToolbox/docs/developer-guide.md

 - Make sure the version tag is compliant with
 [PEP 440](https://www.python.org/dev/peps/pep-0440/), otherwise ```twine upload``` will fail.
-This means commit hashes can not be part of a release version.
+This means commit hashes can not be part of the version number.